krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 **-k**
-    Use a keytab to decrypt the KDC response instead of prompting for a password on the TTY.
+    Use a keytab to decrypt the KDC response instead of prompting for a password.
 In this case, the default principal will be ``host/hostname``.
-If there is not a keytab specified with the **-t** option, then the default keytab will be used.
+If there is no keytab specified with the **-t** option, then the default keytab will be used.

 **-t** *keytab*